XLghost-T/DiscordNukebot/README.md

 # Setup and Usage
 To set up the bot, you'll need the bot token and a prefix.
 If you don't know how to get a discord bot token from the [developer portal](https://discord.com/developers) I suggest watching [this video.](https://www.youtube.com/watch?v=b61kcgfOm_4)

+***MAKE SURE THAT YOU TURN ON THE MEMBERS INTENT IN DISCORD DEVELOPER PORTAL OR MASS BAN WILL NOT WORK!!!***

 Once you obtain your bot token, paste it in the script as shown below.
 Make sure the token is IN THE QUOTATION MARKS (the token should be a string)
 ```py
 token = "NzQzOTU1Mzk3NjcyNDM1NzYy.XzcMdA.cSXie4geIGekaQkk6dXPnTjoJqc"